-Parents have access to the St Dunstan's College webbased Parent Portal and the associated iSAMS Parent App.
+Parents and carers are encouraged to use the St Dunstan's College web-based Parent Portal and the associated iSAMS Parent App.
 The College uses these platforms as the primary means of communicating important information to parents such as termly Learning and Attainment Scores, letters about parents' evenings, school trips and events, and other specific information which may require your attention.
 In addition, they provide quick and easy access to everything you need to know about your child's school life, including attendance records, reward and sanction notifications, timetables, teacher contact information, school news and events, and more.